Kristina01111000/WordPressTheme/README.md

 	-> remove top menu from home page
-	-> make accordions with a read more section to make home page not super long -> add join now sections throughout page (3 or 4) not after every section
+	-> make accordions with a read more section to make home page not super long -> add join now sections throughout page (3 or 4) not after every section -> black and white text, will probably end up changing the theme colors to dark blue and something else

 To do: